panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 A good practice when choosing the declaration statement for variables is to *prefer `const`, otherwise use `let`.*

-Because `const` requires initialization and cannot be reassigned, it is much easier to reason about it compared to `let` variables.
+Because `const` requires initialization and cannot be reassigned, it is easier to reason about it compared to `let` variables.

 For example, if you're looking at a function body and see a `const result = ...` declaration: